xcoo/metabill/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/jp.xcoo/lein-metabill.svg)](https://clojars.org/jp.xcoo/lein-metabill)

-A tiny library to handle build meta informatoin.
+A tiny library to handle the build meta information.

 ## Prepare

-Put `[jp.xcoo/metabill "0.1.0"]` into the `:dependencies` and `[jp.xcoo/lein-metabill "0.1.0"]` into the `:plugins` of your `project.clj`.
+Put `jp.xcoo/metabill` into the `dependencies` and `jp.xcoo/lein-metabill` into the `plugins` of your leiningen's `project.clj`.
-And run `lein metabill` before building for production.
-It automatically generates `target/metabill.edn` which has some meta data of the build.
+And run `lein metabill` before building for production, then it automatically generates `target/metabill.edn`, which has some build metadata.

 ## Usage